SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_image.md

 ```python
 perturbation(anchor: tuple, num_samples: int) -> Tuple[numpy.ndarray, numpy.ndarray]
 ```

-Perturbs an image by altering the values of selected superpixels.
-If a dataset of image

-backgrounds is provided to the explainer, then the superpixels are replaced with the equivalent superpixels from the background image.
-Otherwise, the superpixels are replaced by their average value.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |